 Wimbush, who is also working on the business side of Brandon Marshall’s House of Athlete in Weston, Fla., and Syal, who has worked in financial services at Morgan Stanley and IHS Markit and in private equity at Lexington Partners, are preparing the MOGL platform for an influx of student-athletes.
 They’re ready to start business in Florida when its NIL law goes into effect on July 1.
 Five other states — California, Colorado, Nebraska, New Jersey and Michigan — have passed NIL laws that are scheduled to go into effect no sooner than 2022.
 Several other states are close to passing bills on the topic as well.

 Michael McCann, an attorney, law professor and Sportico legal analyst/senior sports legal reporter, expects the NCAA will fight to prevent Florida’s law from being put into effect while it works on establishing its own rules.

-“If I had to guess, they’ll go to court before then,” McCann said on ND Insider’s “Pod of Gold” podcast last month.
+“If I had to guess, they’ll go to court before then,” McCann said on ND Insider’s “Pod of Gold” podcast in February.
 “They’ll seek an injunction blocking Florida law from going into effect.
 They would argue that it’s a violation of interstate commerce, that the state of Florida is trying to regulate the economies, because it basically forces the NCAA to either change its rules or forces other states to change its rules.”

 While they wait for the NCAA and legal process to be sorted out, Wimbush, Syal and their sales reps are connecting with businesses in college markets to pitch the MOGL concept.
 Businesses will be charged an access fee to be connected with athletes.
 The businesses will be placed on the MOGL platform where athletes, at no charge, will be able to sort through opportunities like event appearances, endorsements or social media campaigns.